Network Flow

 Ford-Fulkerson Algorithm

-The Ford-Fulkerson algorithm finds the maximum flow by repeatedly finding augmenting paths from source to sink and pushing flow along them.
-This implementation uses BFS (Edmonds-Karp).
+The Ford-Fulkerson algorithm finds maximum flow by repeatedly discovering augmenting paths from source to sink in the residual graph and pushing flow along them.
+This implementation uses BFS (Edmonds-Karp variant), guaranteeing O(VE^2) time.

 Iteration: 0Phase: Ready